How to find us in Exeter

 Frequent direct services operate to Paddington and Waterloo stations in London to Exeter St Davids and Exeter Central.
 A typical journey from London to Exeter takes around 2 hours 15 minutes, and from the Midlands around 2 hours 30 minutes.
 See By Bus section for bus connections from these train stations.

-The 56 bus operates approximately hourly from the station and passes through the Met Office site, and continues on to Exeter Airport.
-Journey time approximately 26 minutes.
+The 4 bus operates from the station and stops at the Honiton Road Park and Ride close to the Met Office site, and continues on to Exeter Airport.
+Visit the Stagecoach website for more information.

 The stations closest to the Met Office site are Pinhoe station to the north and Digby and Sowton station to the south.
 Note: these stations are not serviced as frequently as Exeter St Davids.